prisma-labs/yoga2/README.md

 # Yoga

-A lightweight Ruby-on-Rails like framework for GraphQL
+A lightweight 'Ruby on Rails'-like framework for GraphQL

 > Note: This project is still very WIP